oddz/dh150-audrey/assignment5/README.md

 ## Purpose of UX Storytelling

 UX storytelling allows researchers and designers to understand users past surface-level ideation.
 By crafting  personas, they are able to better understand user motivation, behavior, and action.
-In addition, they are able to more thoroughly explore the reasons behind why a user would choose to utilize a certain product, allowing them garner insights that could ultimately improve the final product and set it apart in the market.
+In addition, they are able to more thoroughly explore the reasons behind why a user would choose to utilize a certain product, allowing them to garner insights that could ultimately improve the final product and set it apart in the market.

 ## Persona & Empathy Map